 Indicator title PPM103: Percentage of education current expenditure going towards non-personnel items Short definition Total expenditure (budget) on non-personnel items expressed as a percentage of total current expenditure in education.
-Education Current Expenditure : Refers to all government non-capital education expenditure (inclusive of all sub-sectors of education including special schools, independent schools and conditional greats).
-This indicator looks at the total hydret Durnoso/importance independent schools and conditional grants).
+Education Current Expenditure : Refers to all government non-capital education expenditure (inclusive of all sub-sectors of education including special schools, independent schools and conditional grants).
 This indicator looks at the total budget.
-To measure education expenditure on non-personnel items in the current financial year.
-Purpose/importance Policy linked to PFMA Source/collection of data Basic Account System (BAS) system Means of verification Annual Financial Reports Method of calculation Divide the total education expenditure (budget) on non-personnel items by the total expenditure as at the end of the financial year in education and multiply by 100.
-Data limitations None Type of indicator Output Calculation type Non-cumulative Reporting cycle Annual New indicator No Desired performance To decrease personnel expenditure and ensure that more funds are made available for non-personnel items.
+Purpose/importance To measure education expenditure on non-personnel items in the current financial year.
+Policy linked to PFMA Source/collection of data Basic Account System (BAS) system Means of verification Annual Financial Reports Method of calculation Divide the total education expenditure (budget) on non-personnel items by the total expenditure as at the end of the financial year in education and multiply by 100.
+Data limitations None Type of indicator Output Calculation type Non-cumulative Non-cumulative Reporting cycle Annual New indicator No Desired performance To decrease personnel expenditure and ensure that more funds are made available for non-personnel items.
 On or below target i.e. more funds spent on non-personnel items than anticipated.
-Indicator responsibility Management Accounting Directorate Indicator title PPM104: Number of schools visited by district officials for monitoring and support purposes.
-Short definition Number of schools visited by Circuit Managers or Subject Advisors in a quarter for monitoring and support.
+Indicator responsibility Management Accounting Directorate Indicator title PPM104: Percentage of schools visited at least twice a year by District officials for monitoring and support purposes.
+Short definition Number of schools visited by district officials for monitoring, and support.
 This includes visits to public ordinary schools, special schools and excludes visits to independent schools.
-Circuit Manager: this is a manager who oversees and supports a cluster/group of schools on behalf of the District manager.
-Subject Advisor is a district based curriculum official (office based educators) possessing knowledge, skills, and values on a field who visits schools and support educators with implementation of curriculum and assessment polices.
-Therefore, district officials include all officials from education district office and circuits visiting schools for monitoring and support purpose (these visits are not for social support but focuses on issues relating to teaching and learning at schools).
-Purpose/importance To measure support given to schools by the district officials including Circuit Managers or Subject Advisors in the current financial year.
-Policy linked to SASA and MTSF Source/collection of data Circuit Managers and Subject Advisors signed school schedule and school visitor records or schools visit form.
-Means of verification Schools visit form corroborated by the beneficiary (with school stamp and beneficiary signature), Quarterly reports (on the number of schools visited by district officials including the Circuit Managers or Subject advisers) and database of schools visited.
-Method of calculation Record total number of schools that were visited by circuit managers per quarter for support and monitoring.
-Data limitations None Type of indicator Output Calculation type Non-cumulative Reporting cycle Quarterly New indicator No Desired performance All schools that need assistance to be visited per quarter by district officials for monitoring, support and liaison purposes.
+District officials include all officials from education district office and circuits visiting schools for monitoring and support purposes.
+Purpose/importance To measure support given to schools by the district officials in the financial year under review.
+Policy linked to SASA and MTSF Source/collection of data District officials signed schools schedule and schools visitor records or schools visit form.
+Means of verification Reports on the number of schools visited by district officials.
+Method of calculation Numerator: total number of schools visited at least twice a year Denominator: total number of schools Multiply by 100 Data limitations None Type of indicator Output Calculation type Non-cumulative Non-cumulative Reporting cycle Annual New indicator No Desired performance All schools that need assistance to be visited per quarter by district officials for monitoring, support and liaison purposes.
 On or above target Indicator responsibility Chief Director District Coordination